Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 `MASS_EARTH :: 5.97219e24;`
 No let, imm or const (as used in other languages) is necessary before the constant's name.

 Needless to say that you can't define two or more constants with the same name.
 Test out what error you get!
-The same goes for variables, procedure names, and so on.
+The same goes for variables, procedure names, and so on (see § 5.4 2)).
 In line (2B) we use `#run` to calculate an expression at compile-time, so that `COMP_CALC` is really a constant.
 In line (3), we use MASS_EARTH to calculate the mass of planet Mars, which is also declared as a constant.
 Because MASS_MARS is declared inside main(), it is only known in that _local scope_.